p4nzer96/bob_morph_generate/README.rst

 development team by asking your question on `stackoverflow`_  and with the tag *python-bob*, or alternatively contact the first author_.

 .. _author: eklavya.sarkar@idiap.ch

-Before doing that, check our documentation by clicking in the links on the top.

-..
-Place your references here:
 .. _bob: https://www.idiap.ch/software/bob
 .. _installation: https://www.idiap.ch/software/bob/install
 .. _conda: https://conda.io